mesosphere/field-notes/docs/troubleshooting/installation-faq.md

 ip route get 8.8.8.8 | awk 'NR==1{print $NF}'
 ```

-Things to try/check when standnig up a DC/OS cluster:
+Things to try/check when standing up or troubleshooting a DC/OS cluster:

 * Make sure that your ip-detect script returns the expected IP address (and that this IP address actually exists as an IP address on the system)